Selecting the Monitoring Environment

 This is the default option that allows monitoring an installation on the same computer where EMCO MSI Package Builder is running.
 To use it, ensure that the local computer is selected as your monitoring environment and proceed to monitoring.
 Before starting monitoring, make sure you follow the repackaging best practices and use a clean environment as explained in the Overview of Repackaging Best Practices chapter.

 For successful repackaging, you need to use a clean environment and restore the clean state every time you perform monitoring.
 When you monitor on the local computer, it is required that you perform manual actions before or after repackaging to restore the clean state of the monitoring environment.
-You can avoid this manual extra work if you use the Monitor on Existing Virtual Machine option.
+You can avoid this manual extra work if you use the Monitor in Windows Sandbox or Monitor on an Existing Virtual Machine options.

 It’s recommended to use existing virtual machines for repackaging, if possible.
-The advantages of this approach are explained below.
+The advantages of this approach are explained in the corresponding section below.

 Monitoring on an Existing Virtual Machine

-This option allows you to connect to a Hyper-V or VMware virtual machine remotely and use it for monitoring.
+This option allows you to connect to a Hyper-V, VMware or VirtualBox virtual machine remotely and use it for monitoring.
 In this case, virtual machines are used for monitoring only, but all other operations, such as creation of installation projects, projects management and packages generation, are performed on the local computer.

 This approach is preferable to the traditional repackaging on the local computer for the following reasons.

 - You can switch among repackaging environments quickly and easily.
-You can install a single copy of the program that can connect to different VMs hosted on Hyper-V and VMware servers to use them for monitoring.
+You can install a single copy of the program that can connect to different VMs hosted on Hyper-V, VMware and VirtualBox servers to use them for monitoring.
 It allows you to have one local copy of EMCO MSI Package Builder, and you don’t need to install the program on every VM used for monitoring.

 - Installation projects are stored on the computer where EMCO MSI Package Builder is installed.
 If you revert a VM, your projects stay intact since they are stored on another machine.
 You don’t need to care about manual copying of projects from the VMs because the program automatically copies projects into a central projects storage at the end of every repackaging.